godotengine/godot-website/collections/_article/year-in-review-2024.md

 date: 2024-12-31 10:00:00
 ---

 And with that, the 2024 season comes to an end.
-What a year it has been, with the number of Godot submissions in gamejams rising to new heights, [more people working for the Godot Foundation than ever before](https://godotengine.org/article/godot-foundation-update-dec-2024/), and most industry award shows featuring one if not more games #MadeWithGodot.
+What a year it has been, with the number of Godot submissions in game jams rising to new heights, [more people working for the Godot Foundation than ever before](https://godotengine.org/article/godot-foundation-update-dec-2024/), and most industry award shows featuring one if not more games #MadeWithGodot.

 So let us celebrate the past year by looking back at one key highlight per month - an event the team attended, a major project milestone being reached, or a fun moment online the Godot community gathered around.
 Likewise, we looked at the release dates of notable [Godot games on Steam](https://steamdb.info/tech/Engine/Godot/) and decided to introduce you to some favorites alongside our own news.